AbdullahDaGoat/SwitchBackToReddit/Readme.md

 ## About the Developer

-Cool Extension was created by u/Amanwhlikestoargue.
+StopRedditRedesign was created by u/Amanwhlikestoargue.
 If you have any questions, feedback, or suggestions, feel free to reach out to the developer.
 The developer has also created a subreddit called r/notoredditredesign, where you can discuss the extension and provide feedback but also show Reddit how much we hate there idea for a new Reddit design.

 ## Reverting to Previous Reddit